-In this paper, we considered a generalized qualitative spatiotemporal formalism, namely, the \mathcal{L}1 logic, which is the product of the combination of PTL with any qualitative spatial constraint language, such as RCC-8, Cardinal Direction Algebra, and Block Algebra, and presented a first semantic tableau method, that given a \mathcal{L}1 formula φ systematically searches for a model for φ .
-The method presented builds on the tableau method for PTL of Wolper, and makes use of the constraint properties of patchwork and compactness to ensure soundness and completeness.
-An interesting future direction would be to consider domain interpretations that involve determined entities (constants) for a given qualitative spatial constraint language, and not just abstract infinite domains as it is normally the case.
+In this paper, we considered a generalized qualitative spatiotemporal formalism, namely, the $\mathcal{L}1$ logic, which is the product of the combination of PTL with any qualitative spatial constraint language, such as RCC-8, Cardinal Direction Algebra, and Block Algebra.
+We showed that satisfiability checking of a $\mathcal{L}1$ formula is PSPACE-complete if the constraint language considered has the properties of compactness and patchwork for atomic networks, thus, strengthening previous results that required atomic networks to be globally consistent and, consequently, generalizing to a larger class of calculi.
+Further, we presented a first semantic tableau method, that given a $\mathcal{L}1$ formula $\phi$ systematically searches for a model for $\phi$ .
+The method presented builds on the tableau method for PTL of Wolper and makes use of our strengthened results to ensure its soundness and completeness, while the ideas provided can be carried to other tableau methods for PTL as well, such as the systematic semantic tableaux for PTL presented in [6].